egovelox/blog/posts/postgres.md

 host    replication     all             ::1/128                 md5
 ```

-And its'all done !
-For safety, in your router, you'll be wise to map a different port to 5432.
-Now get remote access to your databases with the following parameters :
+And its'all done, of course for the 'basics' !

+Choose safety, in your router map a different port to 5432.
+Now you'll get remote access to your databases with the following parameters :

 ```bash
 user: postgres